-Most of us are familiar with Agatha Christie’s Murder On The Orient Express by Agatha Christie but have you wondered what is like to be on board the iconic locomotive?
-The Orient Express pop-up makes a pit stop in Singapore; the first destination outside of France.
+Most of us are familiar with Agatha Christie’s Murder On The Orient Express by Agatha Christie but have you wondered what it is like to be on board the iconic locomotive?
+The Orient Express pop-up makes a piti stop in Singapore, the first destination outside of France.
 Once Upon A Time on The Orient Express offers visitors a chance to embark on a fascinating journey through the history of the Orient Express, reliving the experience of travellers who boarded the train more than 100 years ago.

 Relive the Golden Days

 The 1930s sleeper weigh close to 200 tonnes; undoubtedly one of the heaviest to be shipped across the world.
-The exhibition replicate the heyday of luxury rail travel.
+The exhibition replicates the heyday of luxury rail travel.
 When you step inside the Pullman carriage (a first-class carriage), the carpet and interior are all original.

 Marvel at a collection of pieces from a bygone era such as tableware, replicas of passenger’s belongings, stained glass windows and furniture.
 The oeil-de-boeuf or bullseye window located at the ends of the carriage was designed for ventilation purposes but has become an iconic symbol of Orient Express.

-From France to Singapore, along with hundreds of exhibits such as uniforms, shields, a pullman car, affiches, Louis Vuitton original luggage, priceless porcelain, posters and many more.
+From France to Singapore, along with hundreds of exhibits such as uniforms, shields, a Pullman car, affiches, Louis Vuitton original luggage, priceless porcelain, posters and many more.

 Scene from Agatha Christie’s Murder On The Orient Express